 Blepharoplasty typically takes one to two hours to complete.

 Recovering from blepharoplasty takes only about two weeks.
 Most patients may begin reading after a couple of days and return to work within a week or so.
 There may be some redness around the incisions, which diminishes and disappears within two to three weeks.
 As this lessens, concealer may be gently applied once the incisions have healed.
 It is important to avoid bending over, heavy lifting and strenuous exercise for three to four weeks.

 The cost for blepharoplasty varies with each patient based on the extent of the procedure and whether other cosmetic treatments or procedures are performed at the same time.
 If blepharoplasty is done to correct vision issues, your health insurance may offer coverage since it is considered medically necessary.
 We accept cash, checks, and credit cards.
 We also offer financing through CareCredit®.

 As the healing process progresses, most patients see noticeable and natural results within about two weeks.
 We recommend you avoid direct sun by using tinted sunglasses that offer protection as it can make the scarring visible.

 Your New Look

 The results of blepharoplasty are a subtle, natural look in which you look refreshed and rejuvenated.
 Any vision issues are corrected.
 Many people enjoy permanent results with this procedure.

-If you live in or around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi and are looking for a board-certified plastic surgeon to perform blepharoplasty and other facial surgery, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.
+If you live in or around Southern Mississippi, Louisiana and Alabama, and are looking for a board-certified plastic surgeon to perform blepharoplasty and other facial surgery, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.